MicrosoftDocs/sql-docs/docs/big-data-cluster/notebooks-guidance.md

 ### Spark kernel | R language

-Choose the Spark | R in the dropdown for the kernels and in the cell type/paste in the code and click Run to see the following output.
+Choose the Spark | R in the dropdown for the kernels.
+In the cell, type or paste in the code.
+Click **Run** to see the following output.

 ![image13](media/notebooks-guidance/image13.png)